FC Augsburg: Recovery (2000–2011)

-Bundesliga and Europa League Qualification: 2011 to present
+Bundesliga and Europa League qualification (2011–present)

 On 15 October 2011, FCA won its first-ever game in the first division, defeating Mainz 05 1–0.
 On 28 April 2012, FCA retained their status as a Bundesliga club for a second year with a game to spare.
 Only a week later, Luhukay resigned from the FCA job, citing doubts with regards to the club's prospects as the reason.
 On 17 May 2012, the club appointed Markus Weinzierl as its new manager.

 In its second Bundesliga season, FCA struggled even more than in its first year, accumulating only nine points in the first half of the season.
 However, FCA secured its top-flight survival in the last match of the season against Greuther Fürth with a 3–1 victory.

-In 2013–14, FCA finished eighth in the league and competed, unsuccessfully, for an UEFA Europa League place rather than struggling against relegation.
+In 2013–14, FCA finished eighth in the league and competed, unsuccessfully, for an UEFA Europa League place, rather than struggling against relegation.

 FCA began the 2014–15 season with a first round DFB-Pokal defeat against amateur fourth division side 1.
 FC Magdeburg.

 FCA qualified for the 2015–16 Europa League after finishing fifth in the 2014–15 Bundesliga, their best ever finish.
-After a last-gasp 3–1 away win in the last group match at Partizan, FCA advanced to the knockout stage of the competition for the very first time, being drawn against Liverpool in the round of 32.
+After a last-gasp 3–1 away win in the last group match at Partizan, FCA advanced to the knockout stage of the competition for the first time, being drawn against Liverpool in the round of 32.
 After a goalless first leg at the WWK ARENA, Augsburg fell to a narrow 1–0 defeat to the eventual Europa League runners-up at Anfield.

 On 2 June 2016, Markus Weinzierl left FC Augsburg to become manager at Schalke 04, followed by the immediate signing of Dirk Schuster (then-outgoing manager at Darmstadt 98) as his successor.
 He was subsequently followed by Manuel Baum on 14 December 2016.
-In 2017–18, he managed to lead FCA to the most successful start in the Bundesliga history of Augsburg.
+In 2017–18, he led FCA to the most successful start in the Bundesliga history of Augsburg.
+In 2021, American investor David Blitzer purchased a 45% stake in the club from Klaus Hofmann.
+Hofmann stepped down and was replaced as president by Markus Krapf in September 2022.